quou/openmv/README.md

 ## Using the Engine
 You may use this project as a fairly solid foundation for other game projects.
 The renderer, entity component system, map loader, resource manager and audio systems are all fairly stable and bug-free to my knowledge.
-The scripting language barely works (I have only been working on it for a week) and the IMGUI probably has bugs.
+The scripting language and the IMGUI probably have bugs.

 ### Using mksdk
 Use mksdk if you want to use the bootstrapper with code hot reloading.
 This offers